 Benefits of Registration

 A registered heritage property may be eligible for grants or professional assistance offered in programs of the Nova Scotia Department of Communities, Culture and Heritage.
 This site also contains information on how to register a property of significance to the entire province.

 Altering a Registered Heritage Property

 When a property is registered, any substantial alteration to the exterior of the building (or to the interior if it is a public building interior), must be approved by Council before work can proceed.
-Please click here for the form to apply for approval.

 The Municipality uses the Standards & Guidelines for the Conservation of Historic Places in Canada to determine how best to conserve historic places.
 These standards provide guidance on determining the appropriateness of the work you wish to do.